This post may contain affiliate links. Thank you for your support.

 Old Doors

-Without a doubt, my very favourite thing about the ReStore in my town is the selection of old doors.
-I’m always tempted to buy one and fix it up so I can use it somewhere really fun in my home, but you don’t necessarily even have to use these beautiful old pieces of architectural salvage as a door in your home.
-You can use them leaned up against a wall as artwork on their own, in much the same way as you’d use a big old shutter, or you can even use them as garden decor.
-I have a friend who has an old house like ours and she has several old doors painted in fun colors leaned up against her house in her gardens around her foundation.
-It’s a really great look and I’m definitely going to have to share a few photos with you of her gardens the next time I’m over there in the spring.
+I’ve always loved the selection of old doors that have been donated at our local ReStore.
+I’m always tempted to buy one and fix it up so I can use it somewhere really fun in my home, but you don’t necessarily have to use these beautiful old pieces of architectural salvage as a door in your home.
+You can use them leaned up against a wall as artwork on their own, in much the same way as you’d use a big old shutter on a farmhouse porch, or they could even be reusable as garden decor.
+There are literally dozens of doors like this at my local store.

 Brackets